PyConPL/Book/2015/presentations/import_deep_dive/text.md

         spec.loader.exec_module(module, spec)

-Most commonly, you will need to think about this when you're debugging import cycles – the case where module A imports module B, which in turn imports A again.
+Most commonly, you will need to think about this when you're debugging import cycles - the case where module A imports module B, which in turn imports A again.
 Import cycles are hard to get right, and perhaps even harder to keep working as your code changes.
 The best advice for import cycles is to get rid of them, typically by putting common code in its own module.

-For packages, the rules of thumb to avoid import-related trouble are:
+For packages, the rule of thumb to avoid import-related trouble are:

 * `__init__` should:
     * import from submodules